K-series approximation of vectorial optical fields for designing diffractive optical elements with subwavelength feature sizes: Design principle

 Here, $\alpha$ is a scale factor given by:

-Here, the merit function is obviously zero when the reconstructed image equals the desired image.
+We note that the cost function is obviously zero when the reconstructed image equals the desired image.

-The algorithm is performed by the following steps. \begin{enumerate} \item The pixel morphology of DOE is initially obtained according to the discretization of phase distribution of the Fourier transform of an desired image.
-The temperature parameter of the simulated annealing $\mathrm{T_{0}}$ is initially set at a relatively high value, enabling a large range of the perturbation probability. \item One pixel $(\mathrm{x_{Dr}},\mathrm{y_{Dr}})$ of DOE is randomly selected for perturbation.
-The pixel morphology (or depth) is reset by a random candidate of depth levels.
-The pixel fields $\mathrm{P(x_{Dr,s},y_{Dr,s})}$ are then updated by the k-series approximation model, where the nearby reference pixels are assumed to follow periodic arrangement for simplification. \item The difference of merit function $\mathrm{\Delta m=m_{new}-m_{now}}$ is then calculated.
+The vector-based simulated annealing algorithm can be summarized by the following steps, and the flow chart is plotted in Fig. \ref{fig7x}. \begin{enumerate} \item The pixel morphology $\mathrm{\Upsilon(x_{D},y_{D})}$ of DOE is initialized; e.g., according to the discretization of phase distribution of the Fourier transform of a desired image $\mathrm{I_{0}}$.
+The corresponding pixel-field profile $\mathrm{\mathbf{P}(x_{D,s},y_{D,s})}$ is then initially built by KSAM.
+The temperature parameter $\mathrm{T_{0}}$ of the simulated annealing process is initially set at a relatively high value, enabling a large range of perturbation probability. \item Each pixel $\mathrm{\Upsilon(x_{Dr},y_{Dr})}$ of DOE is successively selected for fluctuation during the pixel cycle ($\mathrm{x_{Dr}=1:N}$ and $\mathrm{y_{Dr}=1:N}$).
+The morphology (or depth) of this selected pixel is reset by a random (trial) candidate of depth levels.
+The fields of pixel $\mathrm{\mathbf{P}'(i,j)}$ in the range ($\mathrm{x_{D}-r\leq i\leq x_{D}+r}$,$\mathrm{y_{D}-r\leq j\leq y_{D}+r}$) are then updated by KSAM, where these pixels belonging to device boundaries are assumed to follow a periodic arrangement for simplification.
+We note that updating multiple pixel fields $\mathrm{\mathbf{P}'(i,j)}$ for a single trial pixel $\mathrm{\Upsilon(x_{Dr},y_{Dr})}$ here can bring forth a factor of $\mathrm{(2r+1)^{2}s^{2}}$ for the computation time. \item Calculate the diffraction fields by Eq. (\ref{vss1}).
+The difference in the cost function $\mathrm{\Delta m}$=$\mathrm{m_{new}}$-$\mathrm{m_{now}}$ is then calculated by Eqs. (\ref{vss2})-(\ref{vss4}).
 If $\mathrm{\Delta m}$ is negative, then the new pixel morphology is accepted; otherwise, acceptance or rejection is determined by the Boltzmann probability: